top of page

 Dangers of Raw, Unpasteurized Milk in Children

+The dangers of raw unpasteurized milk children should never be given is a warning every parent needs to hear.
 I read a newspaper article last month regarding raw, unpasteurized milk and its potential benefits, but that it also can contain the bird flu virus.
 As a pediatrician, I wish to warn parents regarding unpasteurized products, whether milk, cheeses, or juices.
 Raw milk can come from cows, goats, sheep, or buffalo.
-Pasteurizing extends the freshness and shelf-life of milk.
-There are reasons why children and pregnant women should not consume these potentially deadly items.
-Outdoo
+Pasteurizing extends the freshness and shelf-life of m

 Denise Scott